python-versioneer/python-versioneer/README.md

 enough information to help developers recreate the same tree, while also giving them an idea of roughly how old the tree is (after version 1.2, before version 1.3).
-Many VCS systems can report a description that captures this, for example 'git describe --tags --dirty --always' reports things like "0.7-1-g574ab98-dirty" to indicate that the checkout is one revision past the 0.7 tag, has a unique revision id of "574ab98", and is "dirty" (it has uncommitted changes.
+Many VCS systems can report a description that captures this, for example `git describe --tags --dirty --always` reports things like "0.7-1-g574ab98-dirty" to indicate that the checkout is one revision past the 0.7 tag, has a unique revision id of "574ab98", and is "dirty" (it has uncommitted changes.